The Top 10 Restaurants in Praia da Pipa, Brazil

 ‘s restaurant scene has benefited from two things: the town’s proximity to the ocean means a constant supply of fresh fish and seafood, plus its irresistible pull has meant that people from all over the world have settled here and brought their country’s cuisine to this rural corner of Brazil.
 With so many restaurant choices on offer, we’ve selected ten of the best.

-Restaurant, Bistro, Contemporary, Tapas, European, Asian, Brazilian, $$$
+Bistro, Restaurant, Tapas, European, Asian, Brazilian, Mediterranean, Seafood, Spanish, South American, $$$

 Arrive early to secure your table at Tapas